cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/allocationpolicies/VmAllocationPolicyAbstract.rst

    Gets the number of working PEs from a given Host and adds this number to the \ :java:ref:`list of free PEs <getHostFreePesMap()>`\ .
 Before the Host starts being used, the number of free PEs is the same as the number of working PEs.

+   :param host: the Host to add PEs from

 addUsedPes
 ^^^^^^^^^^